Paul Gehring, MD

 Dr. Paul Gehring

-He has been privileged to personally hand countless newborns to their excited parents and plans to continue pursuing new and safer approaches to GYN surgery with shorter recovery times.
-Dr Gehring’s additional training in gynecologic surgery >has led him to be the first in Tulsa, Oklahoma to perform many new and innovative gynecologic procedures.
+He has been privileged to hand countless newborns to their excited parents personally and plans to continue pursuing new and safer approaches to GYN surgery with shorter recovery times.
+Dr. Gehring’s additional training in gynecologic surgery has led him to be the first in Tulsa, Oklahoma, to perform many new and innovative procedures.
 He is fully trained and proficient in robotic surgery.

-Dr. Gehring graduated from Miami University in Oxford, Ohio in 1985.
+Dr. Gehring graduated from Miami University in Oxford, Ohio, in 1985.
 Four years later, he earned his Doctor of Medicine degree from the University of Cincinnati.
-He completed his residency in Obstetrics and Gynecology at one of the largest training programs in the country – Baylor College of Medicine.
-Following residency, he completed a fellowship in reproductive surgery at the Woman’s Hospital of Texas.
+He completed his residency in obstetrics and gynecology at Baylor College of Medicine, one of the largest training programs in the country.
+Following residency, he completed a fellowship in reproductive surgery at the Women’s Hospital of Texas.

 Dr. Gehring achieved his OB/GYN specialty board certification in 1996.
-He is currently a licensed physician through the State of Oklahoma and is a Fellow of the American College of Obstetrics and Gynecology.
+He is currently a licensed physician in Oklahoma and a Fellow of the American College of Obstetrics and Gynecology.

-Dr. Gehring encourages all of his patients to take an active role in their healthcare journey and he makes his best effort to translate challenging medical jargon into understandable language with common-sense explanations.
+Dr. Gehring encourages all of his patients to take an active role in their healthcare journey.
+He makes his best effort to translate challenging medical jargon into understandable language with common-sense explanations.

-Paul met his wife while they were interviewing for OB/GYN residency positions.
-He quickly became enamored and luckily was able to see her at another interview that fall.
-They planned a date and he initially thought he had been stood up when he realized that she was at a restaurant across the street.
-They had their date and he married Gena in 1990, during residency.
+Paul met his wife while interviewing for OB/GYN residency positions.
+He quickly became enamored and, luckily, saw her at another fall interview.
+They planned a date, and he initially thought he had been stood up when he realized she was at a restaurant across the street.
+They had their date, and he married Gena in 1990 during residency.
 They have four children together.
-He is very thankful for the practice of OB/GYN, because it has given him a profession as well as a wife and family.
+He is very thankful for the practice of OB/GYN because it has given him a profession, a wife, and a family.

-Paul has two children who still live at home and he enjoys being involved in their activities.
-He has been particularly active in Boy Scouts, including hiking trips throughout the country.
+Paul has two children who still live at home, and he enjoys being involved in their activities.
+He has been particularly active in the Boy Scouts, including nationwide hiking trips.
 He has two children in college and is proud of the young adults that they have become.
 He also likes listening to music and playing guitar.
-He is active in water and snow sports although his middle age has now made him a safer participant of both.
+He is active in water and snow sports, although his middle age has now made him a safer participant in both.

 Dr. Gehring’s Specialties